david-0429/pytorch-Models-zoo/README.md

  - `-lr`: specify the initial learning rate, default: '0.01'
  - `-DA`: specify the Data Augmentation in training time, default: 'flip_crop'
  - `-DA_test`: specify the Data Augmentation in testing time, default: 'non'
+ - 'gpu' : use gpu or not, default: 'False'